mtrivs/Android-Messages-For-Web/README.md

-# NOTE: THIS IS THE TEST VERSION OF THE ANDROID MESSAGES FOR WEB APP.
-HERE BE DRAGONS!
-Features in this branch may be unstable and down right broken.
-Proceed at your own risk!

 # Android Messages For Web
 Unofficial Chrome app created to make it easier for ChromeOS users to access android messages.
 This will open the https://messages.android.com page within a ChromeOS app window, instead of opening messages in a chrome tab.
 This shows a handy icon in the app drawer and also supports multi-tasking with an app window that can be resized to fit your workspace requirements!

-# Changelog:
+Changelog:
--:v1.8:- *NEW* Started from a fresh base from Applicationize, which has a much smaller footprint.
+ -:v1.3:- Initial release
  -:v1.5:- Added a dark titlebar theme and theme toggle button next to window controls.
 Make your app window styling match the theme used by Android Messages for Web!
--:v1.3:- Initial release

-# Bugs:
-- When clicking on links from within the webpage (i.e. text messages containing links), the URL is not passed to the new browser window and instead opens an about:blank page.

 # Check your SMS text messages on your computer!
 https://support.google.com/messages/answer/7611075